I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddpar/ni-ntddpar-ioctl_par_get_device_caps.md

 </li>
 </ul>
 For more information, see <a href="https://msdn.microsoft.com/2ff53ed0-dbb7-4c8f-b6e4-5f7d20124a7c">Setting and Clearing a Communication Mode for a Parallel Device</a>.

-The IOCTL_PAR_GET_DEVICE_CAPS request does the following:

-Specifies the protocols that the system-supplied bus driver for parallel ports must not use with a parallel device

-Returns the operating protocols that the parallel device supports

-For more information, see <a href="https://msdn.microsoft.com/2ff53ed0-dbb7-4c8f-b6e4-5f7d20124a7c">Setting and Clearing a Communication Mode for a Parallel Device</a>.

 ### Major Code